kercre123/victor/docs/development/prerequisites-osx.md

 # Prerequisites for building on OS X

 Build prerequisites for OS X should be installed automatically as part of the build process.
-This is currently the only part of the [`configure.py`](/configure-DEPRECATED.py) inherited from cozmo-one that is still required.
+This is done by a helper script [`fetch-build-deps.sh`](/project/victor/scripts/fetch-build-deps.sh).

 ## Mac OS X

 We currently support building on Mac OS 10.12.
 Older versions may also work, but we do not actively support them.
 If you run into problems trying to build on old versions of MacOS, your options are to figure it out or upgrade.

 ## Mac build environment